75lb/command-line-args/doc/API.md

 ### commandLineArgs(optionDefinitions, [options]) ⇒ <code>object</code> ⏏
 Returns an object containing all option values set on the command line.
 By default it parses the global  [`process.argv`](https://nodejs.org/api/process.html#process_process_argv) array.

-Parsing is strict by default - an exception is thrown if the user sets an unknown value or option (one without a valid [definition](https://github.com/75lb/command-line-args/blob/next/doc/option-definition.md)) or value.
-To be more permissive, [partial mode](https://github.com/75lb/command-line-args/wiki/Partial-mode-example) will parse options with valid definitions and return unknown arguments in the `_unknown` property.
+Parsing is strict by default - an exception is thrown if the user sets an unknown value or option (one without a valid [definition](https://github.com/75lb/command-line-args/blob/next/doc/option-definition.md)).
+To be more permissive, enabling [partial mode](https://github.com/75lb/command-line-args/wiki/Partial-mode-example) will return known options as usual and return unknown arguments in a separate `_unknown` property.

 **Kind**: Exported function
 **Throws**:

-- `UNKNOWN_OPTION` If `options.partial` is false and the user set an undefined option (stored at `err.optionName`)
+- `UNKNOWN_OPTION` If `options.partial` is false and the user set an undefined option.
+The unknown option name is stored at `err.optionName`.
-- `UNKNOWN_VALUE` If `options.partial` is false and the user set a value unaccounted for by an option definition
+- `UNKNOWN_VALUE` If `options.partial` is false and the user set a value unaccounted for by an option.
 - `ALREADY_SET` If a user sets a singular, non-multiple option more than once.
 - `INVALID_DEFINITIONS`
   - If an option definition is missing the required `name` property